Do you have a dry skin?

 - Silicone derivatives, such as dimethicone and cyclomethicone

 - Allantoin helps to improve the water content of the epidermis

-- Cocoa butter, Mango and Shea, quite literally stick on the skin, helping to protect it from the outside world
+- Cocoa butter, mango and shea stick on the skin, helping to protect it from the outside world

 THE NAKED TRUTH

-The only real downside to using occlusives on the skin, is that they can be greasy and cause inflamed breakouts, papules and in some cases even acne breakouts.
+The only real downside to using occlusives is that they can be greasy and cause inflamed breakouts, papules and in some cases even acne breakouts.